DJI unveils pocket-sized Mavic Air drone, ships January 28 for $799

 The Mavic Air is available in three colors: black, white, and red.

-Other features to note: the Mavic Air has 8GB of internal storage, and a redesigned ventilation system to keep it from overheating.
+Other features to note: the Mavic Air has 8GB of internal storage, a redesigned ventilation system to keep it from overheating, and a seven camera obstacle avoidance system.

-The Mavic Air adds another drone on the lower end of DJIs price range as the Chinese drone maker seeks to increase its already mammoth share of the consumer drone market.
+The Mavic Air adds another drone on the lower end of DJI’s price range as the Chinese drone maker seeks to increase its already mammoth share of the consumer drone market.
 The company had an estimated $2.7 billion in sales in 2017 and has a global market share of 70 percent.

-The release of the Mavic Air comes just weeks after GoPro announced it would be exiting the drone business.
+The release of the Mavic Air comes just weeks after GoPro announced that it would be exiting the drone business.
 Although GoPro’s drone business had been struggling for a while, this decision leaves DJI with one less potential competitor in the future.